adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 zope.deprecation.
 It seems that the latest version of zope.deprecation broke something.
 Once a fix is discovered I will post an update.

+UPDATE: The issue is not with zope.deprecation.
+Instead it is with the python34 build for Amazon Linux/Red Hat.
+More detail in this `post <http://bruisedthumb.com/post/2017-03-20>`_.

 The requirements.txt that I used contained the following:

 .. code:: python